-The Astons History Group tries to capture memories of times past from village residents that would otherwise be lost.
+The Astons History Project group tries to capture memories of times past from village residents that would otherwise be lost.
 It uses various sources - for example we have a recording made by BBC Radio Oxford in 1970 of interviews with various key village residents - including Frank Cundell, a very successful horse trainer, and Paulise de Lugg, who donated the 'new' village hall in 1964.

 Maybe you have memories that capture times past - not necessarily that long ago - things are changing all the time!
 Would you be interested in sending us your thoughts and memories of village life?

 Elsie CORDEROY (nee RAY)

 Judy Barradell-Smith wrote these notes in 1983 after speaking to Elsie Corderoy ( nee RAY) as part of her university dissertation.
 In 1983, Elsie was in her early 80’s (born 1902) and married to Gilbert Corderoy.
 She was living in one of the cottages at the end of the recreation ground.
 She had a brilliant and sharp memory.

 Elsie was born in 1902 in Aston Tirrold in the thatched cottage that has now disappeared but was the 1st cottage on the right hand side of Chalk Hill Road as you look up it towards the A417.
 Its site is now near the pond at the end of the garden of Chalk Hill Cottage.
 It was once a semi-detached cottage (old map 1898) but by 1911/ 1912 had been converted into just one house for the growing RAY family.
 Her parents were James and Georgina RAY.
 James was a farm labourer and this was a tied cottage belonging to Mr Francis John Cross.